GUIDE 2024

 Best Practices of API Documentation

 Software developers build APIs.
-Since they know the ins and outs of API development, they know what type of content needs to go into the documentation.
+Since they know the ins and outs of API development, they know what content needs to be included in software development documentation.

 And that’s the main problem.

-Developers are not good writers and they will write the API documentation in a complex and technical language, making it difficult for the end user to understand.
+Developers are not good writers, and they often write the API documentation in a complex and technical language, making it difficult for the end user to understand.

-The best solution is to assign a technical writer the task of writing API docs.
+The best solution is to assign a technical writer to write API docs.
 Technical writers are experts in their fields and can write without any complexities.
-Technical writers have multiple sessions with the API developers to understand how the API works, and then create user tutorials and guides for documenting it.
+Technical writers have multiple sessions with the API developers to understand how the API works and then create user tutorials and guides for documenting it.

-The end result is a win-win situation where developers and writers are not overshadowing each other.
+The result is a win-win situation where developers and writers are not overshadowing each other.

-Here are some points to consider when writing API documentation:
+Here are some points to consider when writing effective API documentation:

 1. Write in a Plain and Simple Language